-87 88 We define $\gamma = 5$ for one community and $\gamma = 1$ for the second; smaller values of γ correspond to more variation among species in proportional biomass.
+We define $\gamma=5$ for one community and $\gamma=1$ for the second; smaller values of γ correspond to more variation among species in proportional biomass.
 Across all three of these community distributions, the number of species is consistent, as is the expected proportion of each species (i.e., the mean).
-89 These characteristics facilitate comparisons across distributions by reducing the differences under 90 consideration to one dimension.
-We note in particular that in using proportional (rather than absolute) 91 biomass, we can flexibly capture changes in community structure appropriate to those that genetic 92 assays likely respond to: because PCR is a competitive reaction among template molecules, absolute 93 biomass (and hence absolute DNA concentrations) are less relevant than their proportions in the sampled 94 community.
-We simulate 100 independent communities of 1000 taxa for each community biomass 95 distribution.
-96
+These characteristics facilitate comparisons across distributions by reducing the differences under consideration to one dimension.
+We note in particular that in using proportional (rather than absolute) biomass, we can flexibly capture changes in community structure appropriate to those that eDNA assays likely respond to: because PCR is a competitive reaction among template molecules, absolute biomass (and hence absolute DNA concentrations) are less relevant than their proportions in the sampled community.
+We simulate 100 independent communities of 1000 taxa for each community biomass distribution.

 Genetic Material in the Environment (eDNA, process 2).
 We assume that organisms shed DNA into the environment, D_i , as a function of the biomass of species i times the shedding rate of that species, s_i .
 While loss of DNA from the environment plays a vital role determining the equilibrium DNA concentration in the environment, we assume that loss of eDNA from the environment is constant among species, and therefore equilibrium DNA concentration is proportional to DNA shedding.
-Here, we inform our shedding rate parameters using Sassoubre et al. 2016 [28], which found shedding rates (in pg/hour) among three Pacific fishes to vary by two orders of magnitude; accordingly we sample simulated shedding rates from a distribution with wide variance and a moderate central tendency.
+Here, we inform our shedding rate parameters with Sassoubre et al. 2016[16], which found shedding rates (in pg/hour) among three Pacific fishes to vary by two orders of magnitude; accordingly we sample simulated shedding rates from a distribution with wide variance and a moderate central tendency.